Sea Dogs (video game): Critical reception

-Samuel Bass reviewed the PC version of the game for Next Generation, rating it four stars out of five, and stated that "flawed design choices and lack of atmosphere aside, Sea Dogs inarguably remains one of the finest action-trading simulations since the halcyon days of Elite".

 Sea Dogs received "average" reviews according to the review aggregation website Metacritic.
-IGN was impressed with it, calling it "one booty call you won't want to miss".
-GameSpot was also positive about the game, saying it's "an adventure that can be enthralling despite its many problems".
+Scott Steinberg of IGN was impressed with it, calling it "one booty call you won't want to miss".
+Ron Dulin of GameSpot was also positive about the game, saying it is "an adventure that can be enthralling despite its many problems".
+Samuel Bass of NextGen gave the game generally positive review despite noting its "flawed" design choices and lack of atmosphere.

 Sequels

-Sea Dogs has received a number of sequels, most of which do not bear the same English title due to legal reasons.
+Sea Dogs has had a number of sequels, most of which do not bear the same English title for legal reasons.
 The first sequel, Sea Dogs II, was renamed Pirates of the Caribbean when Disney acquired the game in mid-development.
 Despite being marketed as a tie-in to Pirates of the Caribbean: The Curse of the Black Pearl, which was released around the same time, it is largely unrelated to the plot elements of that film.

 The second sequel, Age of Pirates: Caribbean Tales, is a direct sequel to the original Sea Dogs.
 The title was changed because Akella wanted to create a brand name that they could control, rather than their publisher.

 Two indirect sequels would follow: Age of Pirates 2: City of Abandoned Ships and Sea Dogs: To Each His Own in 2009 and 2012, respectively.
 Caribbean Tales and City of Abandoned Ships would eventually be digitally re-released on GOG and Steam in 2017 under the original Sea Dogs title.